The Gambling Law Review: India

 The only state where sports betting can be offered is Sikkim.
 Licences have been issued to private operators to offer sports bets.

 In Meghalaya, bets can be placed on teer (a traditional game of the state) under a licence.
-These licences are issued under Section 14A of the Meghalaya Amusement and Betting Tax (Amendment) Act 1982.
 In the State of Nagaland, bets on virtual sports and team selection sports can be offered under a licence.

 Games of skill